 Bust out your cookie sheet, because these thin crispy chocolate chip cookies are a must bake!
-These cookies bake up golden brown and smell like heaven!
-Super thin and delightfully crisp, these are one of our favorite chocolate chip cookie recipes!
+These chocolate chip cookies bake up snap thin, golden brown and smell like heaven!
+No need to chill the dough, these are one of our favorite chocolate chip cookie recipes ever!
+Make them gluten free using 1 for 1 gluten free flour.

-Are you a chewy chocolate chip cookie kind of a person?
-Or a thin and crisp chocolate chip cookie kind of a person?
+Are you a chewy chocolate chip cookie kind of a person… or a thin and crisp chocolate chip cookie kind of a person?
+Personally, I find myself falling into both categories.
+It just depends on my mood and what kind of chocolate chip cookie recipe I find myself craving.
+Variety is the spice of life after all!

-Personally, I’m all for both!
-Variety is the spice of life, right?!
 But I’ll admit, my love for thin crispy cookies came late in life.
-Actually, it wasn’t until this year I really discovered them.
+Actually, it wasn’t until this year I truly discovered how delicious crispy chocolate chip cookies could be.
 But once I did, it was love at first bite.
+Luckily my husband and kids loves them, too.

 Like many, we first fell in love with this variety of cookie thanks to Tate’s Bakery!
 Their packaged cookies are sold basically everywhere here in NY.
 And it’s all too easy to swipe up a package – or 3 – to enjoy at home.